julioalex-rezende/ccf-app-samples/GET_STARTED.md

 # It is then possible to interact with the service
 ```

-### Testing: Using docker containers
+#### Testing: Using docker containers

 Build and run one of these docker files ["ccf_app_js.virtual" or "ccf_app_js.enclave"] to start a CCF network with one node and one member
 after that you need to execute governance steps to deploy the application and open the network for users to begin access the app endpoints.
 all the governance steps is done manually using [proposal submit and vote process](https://microsoft.github.io/CCF/main/governance/proposals.html).

-#### Build and run docker container to start a CCF network
+##### Build and run docker container to start a CCF network

-Start a CCF network that support TEE hardware via docker container based on config file "./config/cchost_config_enclave_js.json"
+Start in a CCF Network in Release mode, via docker container based on config file "./config/cchost_config_enclave_js.json"

 ```bash
  docker build -t ccf-app-samples:js-enclave -f docker/ccf_app_js.enclave .